-Chine House Veterinary Hospital is one of only a small number of practices that still offers truly multi-species care.
+Chine House Veterinary Hospital is one of only a small number of practices that offers specialist veterinary care for multiple species.

-We pride ourselves on offering first class veterinary care for equines, small animals, exotics and farm species.
+We pride ourselves on offering first class veterinary care for equines, small animals and exotic species.

 Based at one site, Sileby Hall, since 1994.
 The building has been altered and expanded over the years, but still has many of the original features.